drew-edgar/EnvironmentMusic-ProjectAria-old/README.md

-# StrideVibe Project Aria Proof of Concept
+# EnvironmentMusic Project Aria Proof of Concept

 ## Getting Started
 This is a proof of concept of using Project Aria glasses to calculate a live 'traffic score' by using real-time YOLO (You Only Look Once) object detection.